akwadqa/retention_accounting/README.md

 ## Retention Accounting

-This app makes it possible to book Retention Recievables or Retention Payables in the Sales / Purchase Invoices.
+This app makes it possible to book Retention Recievables or Payables when creating Sales or Purchase Invoices.

 #### License